Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Related Work

 \subsection{Generative Models for Audio}

-Deep generative models for audio, learn, directly or implicitly, the distribution of mixtures, represented in our notation by $p(\mathbf{y})$, possibly conditioning on additional data such as text.
-Various general-purpose generative models, such as autoregressive models, GANs \cite{donahue2018adversarial}, and diffusion models, have been adapted for use in the audio field.
+Deep generative models for audio learn, directly or implicitly, the distribution of mixtures, represented in our notation by $p(\mathbf{y})$, possibly conditioning on additional data such as text.
+Various general-purpose generative models, such as autoregressive models, GANs \citep{donahue2018adversarial}, and diffusion models, have been adapted for use in the audio field.

-Autoregressive models have a well-established presence in audio modeling \cite{vandenoord16_ssw}.
-Jukebox \cite{dhariwal2020jukebox} proposed to model musical tracks with Scalable Transformers \cite{vaswani2017attention} on hierarchical discrete representations obtained through VQ-VAEs \cite{van2017neural}.
+Autoregressive models are well-established in audio modeling \citep{vandenoord2016wavenet}.
+Jukebox \citep{dhariwal2020jukebox} proposed to model musical tracks with Scalable Transformers \citep{vaswani2017attention} on hierarchical discrete representations obtained through VQ-VAEs \citep{van2017neural}.
 Furthermore, using a lyrics conditioner, this method generated tracks with vocals following the text.
 However, while Jukebox could model longer sequences in latent space, the audio output suffered from quantization artifacts.
-By incorporating residual quantization \cite{zeghidour2021soundstream}, newer latent autoregressive models \cite{borsos2022audiolm, kreuk2022audiogen} can handle extended contexts and output more coherent and naturally sounding generations.
-State-of-the-art latent autoregressive models for music, such as MusicLM \cite{agostinelli2023musiclm}, can guide generation by conditioning on textual embeddings obtained via large-scale contrastive pre-training \cite{manco2022learning, huang2022mulan}.
+Newer latent autoregressive models \citep{borsos2023audiolm, kreuk2023audiogen} can handle extended contexts, more coherent generations and, by incorporating residual quantization \citep{zeghidour2021soundstream}, output more naturally sounding samples.
+State-of-the-art latent autoregressive models for music, such as MusicLM \citep{agostinelli2023musiclm}, can guide generation by conditioning on textual embeddings obtained via large-scale contrastive pre-training \citep{manco2022learning, huang2022mulan}.
 MusicLM can also input a melody and condition on text for style transfer.
-A concurrent work, SingSong \cite{donahue2023singsong}, introduces vocal-to-mixture accompaniment generation.
-Our accompaniment generation procedure differs from the latter since we perform generation at the stem level in a composable way, while the former outputs a single accompaniment mixture.
+A concurrent work, SingSong \citep{donahue2023singsong}, introduces vocal-to-mixture accompaniment generation.
+Our accompaniment generation procedure differs from the latter since we perform generation at the stem level in a composable way, while the former outputs a single mixture.